abapPM/ABAP-SemVer-SAP/README.md

 # Semantic Version for SAP Releases

-Since SAP does not use semantic versioning for components of ABAP systems, this class implements a bi-directional mapping between the two covering as many cases as possible.
+Since SAP does not use semantic versioning for components of ABAP systems, this class implements a bi-directional mapping between the two, covering as many cases as possible.

 NO WARRANTIES, [MIT License](https://github.com/abapPM/ABAP-SemVer-SAP/blob/main/LICENSE)